Health effects of Bisphenol A: Switzerland

 In February 2009, the Swiss Federal Office for Public Health, based on reports of other health agencies, stated that the intake of bisphenol A from food represents no risk to the consumer, including newborns and infants.
 However, in the same statement, it advised for proper use of polycarbonate baby bottles and listed alternatives.

 Sweden

 By 26 May 1995, the Swedish Chemicals Agency asked for a BPA ban in baby bottles, but the Swedish Food Safety Authority prefers to await the expected European Food Safety Authority's updated review.
 The Minister of Environment said to wait for the EFSA review but not for too long.

 From March 2011 it is prohibited to manufacture babybottles containing bisphenol A and from July 2011 they can not be bought in stores.
 On 12 April 2012, the Swedish government announced that Sweden will ban BPA in cans containing food for children under the age of three.

-Since January 2, 2020, BPA has been banned in thermal recepits, as a consequence of the EU wide ban.
+Since January 2, 2020, BPA has been banned in thermal receipts as a consequence of the EU wide ban.

 Since September 1, 2016, it is prohibited to use BPA when relining water pipes with CIPP.